Ibexian/MEEN-BnB/README.md

 The Full Stack JS Boilerplate is created by [Martin Genev](http://www.twitter.com/cyberseer) of [Gemini Connect](http://www.geminiconnect.com) and is largely based on the work of [Amos Haviv](https://twitter.com/amoshaviv) on [meanjs.org](http://www.meanjs.org)

 To Do:

++ Change Image storage to remote storage (perhaps aws?) since Heroku doesn't allow for storage
 + Finish Search
+	+ General Search of Title, Category, and Description
+	+ Location search using Google Geocoder
++ Buy/Edit buttons
++ Orders Section of Site
 + Stripe Functionality
+	+ Buy button to link up with purchases
-+ Orders Section of Site
+	+ Server side implementation of purchases
+	+ Verify we have a way to remit payments to person renting
 + Google and Facebook Logins
-+ Buy/Edit buttons